immunefi-team/Bounty_Boosts/Alchemix/31080 - [SC - Insight] DoS in startCooldown when users want start cool....md

 # DoS in startCooldown() when users want start coold down before lock is expired

-Submitted on Sun May 12 2024 05:24:32 GMT-0400 (Atlantic Standard Time) by @Lastc0de for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 12th 2024 at 11:24:32 UTC by @Lastc0de for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31080